 I’ve had a passion for being behind the lens of a camera since I was a child during the 1960s.
 I experience photography as a living metaphor for seeing what is seeing through my eyes.
 I noticed clearly as a child the essence of Anita disappeared when seeing through the lens of a camera though it would be decades before I understood this amazing gift, this raw seeing and perceiving.

-Below are a few images I captured of the botanic gardens my husband established in 1988, Juniper Level Botanic Garden, where we live and work.
-The gardens are a constant reminder of the immediate and infinite peace and tranquility available beyond the concepts of time and personal identity.
+Below are a few images I captured in our Juniper Level Botanic Garden, where we live and work.
+The gardens are a constant reminder of the immediate and infinite peace and tranquility available beyond the concepts of the identity trap, of time and personal identity.

 It seems a natural fit for these beautiful gardens to welcome visitors and host retreats for those deeply exploring and inquiring into the true nature of what is by shedding what is not.
 These simple teachings are evident here as the plants, trees, critters, and cats never take life personally while always embracing what is appearing with ease, equanimity, and grace.